I have a pan of comfort food for you today in the form of this healthy Broccoli Rice Casserole.

 For make-ahead broccoli rice casserole, prepare the casserole as directed through Step 6 of the instructions.
 Cover and refrigerate for up to 2 days.
 When ready to bake, remove the casserole from the fridge and let it come to room temperature.
 Finish as directed, adding the panko topping to the casserole just before baking.

-What Goes With Broccoli Rice Casserole
+What to Serve with Broccoli Rice Casserole

 easy broccoli rice casserole with fresh broccoli on a plate